scientific-software-reviewers/scientific-software-reviewers.github.io/content/en/docs/exercises/ex_intro.md

 The exercises are in no particular order.
 You can start with whichever seems the most interesting/applicable to you.
-Each exercise consists of a GitHub issue describing a problem and a pull request which is a proposed solution to issue. **Your mission is to review the proposed solution.**
+Each exercise consists of a GitHub issue describing a problem and a pull request which is a proposed solution to the issue. **Your mission is to review the proposed solution.**

 An issue may be a complaint from a user, a bug report, a request for a new feature.